Saloni109/datasutram.github.io/_posts/2018-03-17-Name-Mother-Tongue-Mapping.md

 Rohan Joshi-> Gujarati

 ## Description:
-The excel file contains the names, surname and mother tongue of around 31,000 individuals.
+The excel file contains the names, surnames and mother tongue of around 31,000 individuals.
 You are advised to train a model of your choice, which would take the name and surname of an individual and predict his mother tongue.
 Basis of Judgement:
 You will be judged on the basis of the accuracy of your model, it will be fed random names from voter list scrape.